Former governor Peter Obi and former ASA-USA chair, Anadi Allison

 lawsuit and pursuing it to conclusion despite political pressures to abandon the case.

-Two years ago, former Governor Peter Obi of Anambra State had flown to the US on a mission
+years ago, former Governor Peter Obi of Anambra State had flown to the US

 to persuade the plaintiffs to withdraw their lawsuit.
 Mr. Obi raised eyebrows when he offered